nagatejaa/drone_ws/README.md

 Terminal 3:
 ros2 launch mavros apm.launch fcu_url:=udp://:14540@127.0.0.1:14557

-Terminal 4:
+Terminal 4:(any one)
-ros2 run drone_control takeoff_node
+ros2 run drone_control takeoff_node (using entire code from this cpp file) ros2 run drone_control takeoff_function (by calling functions from hpp file and executing them) This node sets the vechile to guided mode and arms the motors

 Terminal 5:(Debug)
 ros2 topic echo /mavros/state

-Terminal 6:
-Arm the drone by:
-ros2 service call /mavros/cmd/arming mavros_msgs/srv/CommandBool "{ value: true }"

 Should get this
 header: